vejendla/Prince_housing/README.md

 Use this latest uploaded JSON file. (lkpDataV3.json) <br>
 -- A section of the pdf file was transformed to CSV. <br>
--- Then, the csv file has ben transformed to JSON file. <br>
+-- Then, the csv file has ben transformed to JSON. <br>
 -- In addition, the JSON file has been modified slightly to remove $ and commas. <br>
 -- This JSON file contains data relevant to Region-4 Mercer, Monmouth and Ocean.
 This is the only region which is applicable to affordable housing project.
 Therefore, only this region is inlcuded in JSON file. <br>